histrio/tux-care-doc/docs/live-patching-services/README.md

 DBCare is available for Beta testing!
 Sign up [here](https://tuxcare.com/live-patching-services/databasecare/).

 ### Introduction
-DatabaseCare is a Live Patching service for MariaDB.
+DBCare is a Live Patching service for MariaDB.
 DBCare keeps your applications running while your database backend is updated, enhancing database performance, reliability, security, and compliance.

 ### Benefits
 Database Update is done for fixing bugs, improving system performance, and reducing the number of vulnerabilities but there is a huge impact and effort required for these activities.
 With DBCare, it applies the patch in memory without requiring any downtime on the database.